gbgabiola/notes/design.md

 24. Create a Relationship
 25. Create Contrast
 26. Create Symmetry
-27. Make a Reference to Your Target Market’s Lifestyle
+27. Make a Reference to Your Target Market's Lifestyle
 28. Use Motion
 29. Be Sharp and Edgy
 30. Create Depth